vignesh-r24/Say-What/README.md

 which speaker might have spoken at that time when confusion was trigerred.

 tech_words.txt and nonNoun.txt files will be used in server.py to extract only technical words from text files.

+The client side filE is: client.html
+To support the webapp, you need to run a server on your machine.
+Do this by typing the following in the terminal - "python -m SimpleHTTPServer [port]"

+To get the webapp running, open your browser and enter the address : "localhost:port/PathToFile/client.html".
+The rest of the functionality is self-explanatory.
+NOTE: Make sure that the IP address and Port Number in the client and server files are updated accordingly.